Most Expensive Bethesda Neighborhoods

 Telecommuters are a relatively large percentage of the workforce: 10.34% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Bethesda is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bethesda is a great place for families with children to consider.
+First of all, many other families with children live here, making Bethesda a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bethesda has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bethesda’s overall crime rate is lower than average for the country.

 The per capita income in Bethesda in 2010 was $85,442, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $341,768 for a family of four.